7 Tips For Boston Fern Indoor Plants

 So you can imagine that they come from a dry climate and require additional humidity.
 They are used to humid environments in humid climates with lots of indirect light and higher humidity levels.

 Get the point?
-They need plenty of water, extra humidity, dry air, shady area,s and possibly a humidity tray to thrive.
+For tips on how to care for Boston ferns, they need plenty of water, extra humidity, dry air, shady areas and possibly a humidity tray to thrive.

-While taking care of Boston fern plants is straight-forward, there are certain things you need to keep in mind for best results and to make sure that they grow happy and healthy.
+While taking care of Boston fern plants is straight-forward, there are certain things you need to keep in mind for best results and to make sure that they have happy and healthy new growth.
 Today, we’ll be talking about seven simple care tips to keep these ferns beautiful.

-You might also like: Plants You Can Grow in the Shade Or Shade Loving Perennials
+You might also like: Shade Loving Plants Perennials & Container Plants

 Tips for Growing Fabulous Boston Ferns at Home

 - Grow them in proper soil.
-They thrive in rain forests and in tropical regions so you need to make sure that the soil you use at home mimics their natural habitat.
-You can do this by adding peat to the compost or fern’s soil.
-Make sure as well to use a well-draining potting mix and to prevent waterlogging your new fern and root rot.
+They thrive in rain forests and in tropical regions so you need to make sure that the moist soil you use at home mimics their natural habitat.
+You can do this by adding peat to the compost or fern’s new soil.
+Make sure as well to use a well-draining potting mix and to prevent waterlogging from your new fern and Boston fern root rot.

-- Be smart about fertilizing.
-Fertilize these ferns every three to four weeks.
-It is also advisable to use liquid houseplant fertilizer, a water-soluble fertilizer, or slow-release fertilizer to prevent shocking or burning the plant.
+4. Be smart about fertilizing.
+For Boston fern fertilize tips: fertilize these ferns every three to four weeks.
+It is also advisable to use fertilizer for Boston ferns such as liquid houseplant fertilizer, a water-soluble fertilizer, or slow-release fertilizer to prevent shocking or burning the plant.

-- Put them in proper containers.
-You can definitely put them in containers and pots and even a hanging basket, but make sure that they have enough space to spread their roots.
 Use peat moss based potting soil.
-You can use a plastic pot or a ceramic pot, either will do you can also use a new pot or old pot, just make sure it is cleaned out, rinsed well and has plenty of good drainage holes as proper drainage is key to raising a healthy Boston fern.
+You can use a plastic pot or a ceramic pot, either will do.
+You can also use a new larger pot or old pot, just make sure it is cleaned out, rinsed well and has plenty of good drainage holes as proper drainage is key to raising a healthy Boston fern.

 You can also find gardening products I use in my videos here <---